|

 Among those in the...

-(complete Love Actually review by Thom)
+(complete Love Actually review by Filmkiller)

 I love me a quirky Brit com, and you add Xmas with Hugh Grant and stir in a little Bill Nighy singing?
 I am so there.